pandas-dev/pandas/web/pandas/community/ecosystem.md

 ### [hvplot](https://hvplot.holoviz.org/index.html)

-hvPlot is a high-level plotting API for the PyData ecosystem built on `HoloViews <https://holoviews.org/>`__.
+hvPlot is a high-level plotting API for the PyData ecosystem built on [HoloViews](https://holoviews.org/).
 It can be loaded as a native pandas plotting backend via

 ```python